cehbrecht/clint-shared-data/README.md

 ## Find data using Freva

 It is possible to ingest datasets into the Freva system at DKRZ.
-They can then be searched via web-ui:
+They can then be searched via a web-ui:

 https://www.xces.dkrz.de/